abuiles/ember-101/testing.md

 # Testing Ember.js applications

-In this we'll cover the basis of unit and acceptance testing in Ember.js applications and recommend a couple of resources that can helps us expand our knowledge on this area.
+In this chapter we'll cover the bases of unit and acceptance testing in Ember.js applications and recommend a couple of resources that can help us expand our knowledge in this area.

 ## Unit Testing

-When we run the generators by default they will create unit test files too, we can see all the generated unit test if we go to `tests/unit`:
+When we run the generators, they create unit test files by default.
+We can view all the generated unit tests if we go to `tests/unit`:

 {title="Unit tests", lang="bash"}
 ~~~~~~~~